Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Conclusions and further perspectives

 The sparse stochastic block model behind an expanding graph sequence was considered.
 Here the spectral properties of the adjacency matrix give less information for the clusters than in the dense case of~\cite{Bolla20,LovSos}; instead, the non-backtracking spectra are used.

-Bond percolation is considered in two senses: the first is that the within- and between-cluster edge probabilities decrease with $n$, and the second is that edges coming into existence in this way are retained with probability $\beta$.
+Bond-percolation is considered in two senses: the first is that the within- and between-cluster edge probabilities decrease with $n$, and the second is that edges coming into existence in this way are retained with probability $\beta$.
 Similarities and differences between the BP and EM algorithms are discussed.
 Both are based on an iteration algorithm, but former one solves a system of equations with the transmission probabilities between the node pairs ($2mk$ non-linear equations and unknowns, where $k$ is the number of clusters), while keeping the model parameters fixed; latter one, for fixed $k$, estimates the model parameters and the missing memberships of the nodes by using the classical EM iteration for mixtures.
-Furthermore, via inflation--deflation techniques and results of~\cite{Stephan}, we are able to classify the nodes of the sparse graph with representation based k-means clustering, which gives rise to a sparse spectral clustering procedure.
+Furthermore, via inflation--deflation techniques and findings of~\cite{Stephan}, we are able to classify the nodes of the sparse graph with representation based k-means clustering, which gives rise to a sparse spectral clustering procedure.
 Simulation results for the so-called $\beta$-percolation are also considered, and strategies are suggested for possible localization of a pandemic.

+If the $c_{in}$ versus $c_{out}$ scenario does not hold, then in generic assortative networks there are $k$ different within-cluster and $k \choose 2$ different between-cluster affinities; former ones, denoted by $c_w$'s, are significantly ``larger'' than the latter ones, denoted by $c_b$'s.
+In this case, $c_1 =\dots =c_k =c$ is not necessarily equivalent to $r_1 =\dots =r_k$, and the Kesten--Stigum threshold should be developed by giving lower bounds for every $c_w -c_b$ difference, which are positive in assortative networks.
+Finding such dense diagonal blocks is an important problem of quantum chemistry, for which purpose, a large network is analyzed.
+In the estimation, discrepancy techniques (see, e.g.,~\cite{Bolla16}) may help.

+More generally, we plan to investigate non-backtracking spectra of edge-weighted graphs, that can be considered as a generalized $\beta$-model: the pandemic is submitted with probability $w_{ij}$ between individual pairs, instead of the unique $\beta$, that gives rise to investigate an ${SBM}_k^{\W}$ model with edge-weight matrix $\W =(w_{ij})$.